 Chickenpox and shingles

-But, the virus that causes chickenpox, the varicella-zoster virus, remains inactive (dormant) in your body's nerve tissues and can return later in life as an illness called shingles.
+But, the virus that causes chickenpox, the varicella-zoster virus, stays inactive in your body's nerve tissues.
+This can come back later in life as an illness called shingles.

 It's possible to catch chickenpox from someone with shingles, but not the other way around.